 Airport power plugs are sparse and very spread out.
 Carrying a double plug or every a multi-plug will help you charge all your devices at once.
 You could even make friends as other travellers will find your idea smart and helpful.
 Aren’t you nice?!
 Oh, and don’t forget your travel adapter.

 We all know that airports like to charge travellers a lot for very common things.
-Start watching your backpacker budget early by spending little to nothing in the airports.
+Start watching your travel budget early by spending little to nothing in the airports.
 For example, pass an empty water bottle through security (as you’re commonly not allowed to pass larger quantities of liquids through security) and then fill it up in the bathroom.
 That’s already $5 saved!

 We all know the rules when passing airport security: “Take all your electronic devices, metal devices and liquids out of your bag and place it in the tray”.
 Be smart when packing your bag and leave them where they are easy to access.
 While we are at it, only pack small travel-size liquids in your carry-on bag.